-It is recommended students purchase an up-to-date travel book on Europe (London and/or Paris cultural and country-specific travel information.
-See suggestion list on Page 8.
+There are no required textbooks for this class.
+However, it is recommended that students purchase an up-to-date travel book on Europe (London and/or Paris) cultural and country-specific travel information.
+See suggestion list on Page 7.

 2. Required Travel Arrangements: